Summer Schedule 2020 FAQ

 Please contact your HR Business Partner for guidance.

-9. Will the Summer Schedule result in reduced pay?
+9. Will the Summer Schedule result in reduced or additional pay?

 10. I am an hourly worker, how will I enter my time?